0xksure/ainft/README.md

 9. Transfer aiNFT.
 Allow the holder of the aiNFT to transfer it to another account.

 # TODO
-[ ] Finish
+[x] Allow user to attach compute to aiNFT
-[ ] Use on chain config to build the prompt
+[ ] Use on-chain config to build the prompt
-[ ] Implement support for postgresql for storing data to build prompt [ ] Allow AI to generate actively make choices
+[ ] Implement support for mongodb for storing data to build prompt [ ] Allow AI to generate actively make choices
 [ ] Make on chain actions from execution client